FRRouting/frr/doc/user/bgp.rst

 unless removed from the configuration with the negating command prior to the configuration write operation.
 At this point in time non SAFI_UNICAST BGP data is not properly withdrawn from zebra when this command is issued.

+.. clicmd:: bgp allow-martian-nexthop

+When a peer receives a martian nexthop as part of the NLRI for a route permit the nexthop to be used as such, instead of rejecting and resetting the connection.

 .. clicmd:: bgp send-extra-data zebra